How much should your small business spend on digital marketing next year?

 Ultimately, marketing budget should go toward activities that help you to reach your goals.
 What is it that you want to achieve this year?
 Revenue growth?
 Growth of your email list?
 Brand recognition?
 Different types of digital marketing activities can help with those goals.

 For example, let’s say you want to outrank competitors for certain SEO keyword phrases.
 Your ultimate goal is to rank near the top of search results for the term/s because this will naturally get you more search traffic to your website.
 This means you need to devote at least some marketing budget to SEO.
 You might look at something like Link Building for SEO to help boost your site authority, or Google Ads to ensure that your ad is placed near the top when people search for the keyword phrase that is relevant to your products or services.

 Competitor analysis should always play a role in marketing budgetary decisions.
 If you have a competitor outranking you for some relevant local keywords, you’ll want to boost your paid search advertising in the short run, until you can outrank them organically in the long run.

 Are you unsure how to do a digital marketing competitor analysis?
-We can help!
-This is a key step of our free marketing consultations.
-Plus, we put together a list of the best free and paid SEO tools that can help you collect this data.
+We put together a list of the best free and paid SEO tools that can help you collect this data.

 Here are a few other suggestions to help you prioritize and focus on where marketing spend should go: